Algorithmic Decorrelation and Planted Clique in Dependent Random Graphs: The Case of Extra Triangles

-To distinguish between different graphs, we use $\cL_G(Y)$ to denote the law of $Y$ given graph $G$. \end{definition}
+To distinguish between different graphs, we use $\cL_G(Y)$ to denote the law of $Y$ for a given graph $G$. \end{definition}

-\begin{definition}[Reverse Transition] Given any graph $G$, let $G'=\Ab(G)$ be the graph obtained from $G$ by the following process: \begin{enumerate} \item Sample a set of triangles $X\sim \mu_G$ \item Let $G'$ be equal to $G$ on the set $E(X)^c$ \item For each $e\in E(X)$, include $e$ in $G'$ independently with probability $p$. \end{enumerate} \end{definition} \begin{remark} As discussed below Theorem~\ref{thm:PDSreverse}, this reverse transition is only analyzed for $p'=\tilde \Theta(1/n)$, not for any $p'=\tilde O(1/n)$.
-Nonetheless, we can still construct a reverse map that works for any $p'=\tilde O(1/n)$ by first adding triangles to increase $p$ if necessary, and then applying $\Ab$.
+\begin{definition}[Reverse Transition] Given any graph $G$, let $G'=\Ab(G)$ be the graph obtained from $G$ by the following process: \begin{enumerate} \item Sample a set of triangles $X\sim \mu_G$ \item Let $G'$ be equal to $G$ on the set $E(X)^c$ \item For each $e\in E(X)$, include $e$ in $G'$ independently with probability $p$. \end{enumerate} \end{definition} \begin{remark} The reverse transition is only analyzed for $p'=1/(n\log n)$, not for any $p'\le 1/(n\log n)$.
+Nonetheless, we can still construct a reverse map that works for any $p'\le 1/(n\log n)$ by first adding triangles to increase $p'$ to $1/(n\log n)$, and then applying $\Ab$.
 This is formalized in Corollary~\ref{cor:true-reverse}. \end{remark}

 \begin{lemma} The reverse transition $\Ab$ maps $\rgt(n,p,p')$ to the {\ER} $\G(n,p)$ distribution.

 \end{lemma} \begin{proof} Recall the definition of $\rgt(n,p,p')$: we start with $\G(n,p)$ and add triangles.
 Let $T$ denote the set of triangles that are selected, and $G$ denote the random graph after adding triangles.
 Let $|G|$ be the number of edges in graph $G$.